Engee documentation

 Details

-Specify the demodulator output: hard decision, logarithm of the likelihood ratio (LLR), or approximate logarithm of the likelihood ratio (LLR).
-The LLR and ALLR outputs are used with error decoders that support software-decision inputs, such as Viterbi Decoder, to achieve higher performance.
-For more information, see.
-Algorithms.
+Specify the output of the demodulator: the hard solution, the logarithm of the likelihood ratio (LLR) or the approximate logarithm of the likelihood ratio (LLR).
+The LLR and ALLR outputs are used with error decoders that support software-based inputs, for example, Viterbi Decoder, to achieve higher performance.
+For more information, see Algorithms.

-The output values for the Log-likelihood ratio and Approximate log-likelihood ratio decision types have the same data type as the input values.
+Output values for solution types Log-likelihood ratio and Approximate log-likelihood ratio they have the same data type as the input values.

 Dependencies

-To use this parameter, set the Output type parameters to Bit.
+To use this parameter, set the Output type parameter to Bit.

 Values